dianafisher/yahtzee/README.md

 - **HighScoresForm**
     - Contains the score.
 - **GameForm**
+    - Representation of a Game's state.
 - **GameForms**
+    - Container for one or more GameForm
 - **GameHistoryForm**
 - **ScorecardForm**
     - Representation of the user's scorecard for the game.
 - **ScoreTurnForm**
 - **TurnForm**
+    - Representation of a Turn.
 - **UserForm**
+    - Representation of a User.
+Includes the User's high score.
 - **UserForms**
+    - Container for one or more UserForm.